Mapping dynamical systems with distributed time delays to sets of ordinary differential equations: Discussion

 \section{Discussion}

-There are several reasons why distributed time delays are important.
-On a fundamental level because memory formation takes time, as pointed out in the introduction.
+There are several reasons why distributed time delays are important: Firstly, on a fundamental level, because memory formation takes time, as pointed out in the introduction.
 Secondly, because natural processes, like the dynamics of blood cells described by the Mackey-Glass system \cite{mackey1977oscillation}, are often intrinsically noisy.
 For memories of aggregate quantities, like the concentration of cells, biological variability translates into a corresponding distribution function.
 A similar argument can be made for socio-economic and climate models with delays \cite{keane2017climate,sportelli2022goodwin}, for which delayed feedback is transmitted in general via a cascade of intermediate processes.

-Here we pointed out that systems with a specific type of delay distributions, gamma distributions with integer exponents, can be mapped exactly onto a set of $N+1$ ordinary differential equations that we denote `kernel series framework'.
-Gamma distributions take the form of broadened $\delta$-functions, as illustrated in Figure\,\ref{fig:kernel_convergence}, which allows to recover the case of a single time delay $T$ as the limiting case $N\to\infty$.
+Here we systematically investigated the effects broadened memory kernels have on the dynamics of time delayed systems by replacing discrete delays with distributed delays.
+It is known (e.g.\ \cite{hurtado2019generalizations, cassidy2021distributed}) that a specific type of delay distributions, gamma distributions with integer exponents, can be mapped exactly onto a set of $N+1$ ordinary differential equations.
+We here denoted this procedure the `kernel series framework'.
+Gamma distributions take the form of broadened $\delta$-functions, as illustrated in figure\,\ref{fig:kernel_convergence}, which allows to recover the case of a single time delay $T$ as the limiting case $N\to\infty$.
 The kernel series framework is hence well suited for the systematic study of the influence of distributed time delays on the dynamical phase diagram.
 Alternatively one may use the kernel series framework as an approximation to a given delay differential equation.
 From a computational point of view one has to weigh the perks of the kernel series framework against the necessity to solve a much higher dimensional system of differential equations.
 The complexity of differential equation integration usually scales linearly as $\mathcal{O}(n)$, where $n$ denotes the size of the system \cite{ansmann2018efficiently}.
 If the required order in the kernel series framework is high, integration may be computationally demanding.